saurav3199/CTF-writeups/WatevrCTF/README.md

 >kamikaze: ELF 64-bit LSB executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/l, for GNU/Linux 3.2.0, BuildID[sha1]=0e647f48bd36f15e866166910d10dd173fb0fcf6, not stripped

 Upon finding functions `0x0000000000400807  super_secret_function` found this but main function wasn't redirecting it.
 So basic buffer overflow challenge and set the return pointer to this function and then execute it .
+For offset calculation the buffer size was 2 so adding 8 bytes extra as in 64 bit binary to set the instruction pointer to the right location.

 So one liner linux command for that: